|These boots are gorgeous, but hardly suitable for walking on winter ice.|

 Naturally, we all try to leave early to work on those bad winter days.
 Though your commute may get you to your destination without much of a delay, you still need to pace yourself and walk slower than usual when trying to make it to your office.
 Instead of being preoccupied with your smart phone, watch where you walk because there could be a white patch that you might miss.

-Finally, you might want to change how you walk.
+Finally, you might want to change how you walk when walking on ice.
 Try shorter strides instead of longer ones that will keep your legs rooted to the ground more.
 Another thing that helps is putting your whole foot down as you step for distributing your weight for better control.

-Sometimes, a little extra precaution can help keep you safer.
+Sometimes, a little extra precaution when walking on ice can help keep you safer.
 After all, pain from an ice-related injury is not beautiful.